-Each member is provided with a list of all candidates who respond to an advertisement plus copies of all new and updated Judicial Candidate Information Forms.
+Each member is provided with a list of all candidates who respond to an advertisement plus copies of all Judicial Candidate Information Forms.
 Members carefully review and assess the application forms and list candidates whom they feel should proceed to the second stage of reference checks and confidential inquiries.
-This list is submitted to the Committee Secretary, who compiles a master list of candidates who have been selected by five or more members for the purpose of making reference checks and confidential inquiries.
+This list is submitted to the Committee Secretary, who compiles a master list of candidates who have been selected by four or more members, as well as all new candidates applying for the first time, for the purpose of making reference checks and confidential inquiries.
 If any member of the Committee ascertains that a possible suitable applicant for a judicial appointment has not been selected for reference checks and confidential inquiries, the member may request of the Committee that the applicant's name be added to the list.